xplosionmind/pise-notes.club/_notes/Contemporary History/others/Contemporary History by Lili Murciano.md

 nonexistent Eastern borders due to political dispute until the 19th century, when a geographical consensus was reached and it coincided with the Ural mountains and rivers.
-Another consensus was reached in the [20th century]{.ul} regarding the decision of marking the border of Europe and Asia along the Caucasus Crest.
-Up until the [13th century]{.ul}, stylised mapping subordinated Europe geographically to Asia because this guarded the Garden of Eden and was regarded as the landmark of the beginning and the end of history.
+Another consensus was reached in the 20th century regarding the decision of marking the border of Europe and Asia along the Caucasus Crest.
+Up until the 13th century, stylised mapping subordinated Europe geographically to Asia because this guarded the Garden of Eden and was regarded as the landmark of the beginning and the end of history.